 Fertilizing Your Grass Sod After Installation

-When you first install new grass sod during the growing season, we recommend that you wait about one month before fertilizing at a rate of about one half pound per thousand square feet.
-This usually means using about one half of what is recommended on the back of the bag.
+When you first install new grass sod during the growing season, we recommend that you wait about one month before fertilizing at a rate of about about one half of what is recommended on the back of the bag.
 So if the bag says to open your spreader to ten, you would want to open your spreader to approximately five.
 We do not recommend fertilizing while the grass is dormant since the grass is not growing and therefore the grass will not take the fertilizer up into the plant.

-We recommend fertilizing twice per year.
-Once in April, and once in September.
-Please see our tip sheet if you would like information regarding the treatment of chinch bugs, weeds, and brown patch.
+Please see our tip sheets if you would like information regarding the treatment of chinch bugs, weeds, and brown patch.